 In short, here’s why you should make these roasted whole carrots:

-• Super easy – much less work on your part than slicing them into smaller pieces.
-All you need to do is peel the carrots, season and bake them.
+- Minimal effort – much less work on your part than slicing them into smaller pieces.
+All you need to do is scrub the carrots clean, peel, season and bake them.
 The whole process takes under 30 minutes.

 If you prefer to slice your carrots, I also shared my Garlic Honey Roasted Carrots where carrots are sliced in coin shaped, seasoned and then oven baked.